oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Section 6. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 For the
-verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#vc-jwt-issuer-metadata)) of the SD-JWT VC issuer.
+verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-vc-issuer-metadata)) of the SD-JWT VC issuer.
 A Verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
  1. OPTIONAL.
 If `status` is present in the verified payload of the SD-JWT, the status SHOULD be checked.
 It depends on the Verifier policy to reject or